dotnet/docs/docs/desktop-wpf/fundamentals/styles-and-templates-overview.md

 This `TitleText` style extends the style that has been created for the <xref:System.Windows.Controls.TextBlock> type.
 You can also extend a style that has an `x:Key` by using the `x:Key` value.

-### Relationship of the TargetType Property and the x:Key Attribute
+### Relationship of the TargetType property and the x:Key attribute

 As shown in the first example, setting the <xref:System.Windows.Style.TargetType%2A> property to `TextBlock` without assigning the style an `x:Key` causes the style to be applied to all <xref:System.Windows.Controls.TextBlock> elements.
 In this case, the `x:Key` is implicitly set to `{x:Type TextBlock}`.
 This means that if you explicitly set the `x:Key` value to anything other than `{x:Type TextBlock}`, the <xref:System.Windows.Style> is not applied to all <xref:System.Windows.Controls.TextBlock> elements automatically.
 Instead, you must apply the style (by using the `x:Key` value) to the <xref:System.Windows.Controls.TextBlock> elements explicitly.
 If your style is in the resources section and you do not set the <xref:System.Windows.Style.TargetType%2A> property on your style, then you must set the `x:Key` directive.